pivorodrigues/devopstips/acsa.md

 #

-## The 10.000 foot overview 2019 (Exam Tips)
+## Chapter 2: AWS - 10.000 Foot Overview (Exam Tips)

+**Understand the difference between a Region, an Availability Zone (AZ) and an Edge Location**

-- **Region** - A Region is a geographical area.
-Is a physical location in the world which consists of two or more Availability Zones (AZ´s).
+- A **Region** is a physical location in the world which consists of two or more Availability Zones (AZ's).

-- **Availability Zone** - Is one or more discrete data centers, each with redundant power, networking and connectivity, housed in separate facilities.
+- An **Availability Zone** is one or more discrete data centers, each with redundant power, networking and connectivity, housed in separate facilities.

-- **Edge Location** - Are endpoints for AWS which are used for caching content.
+- **Edge Locations** are endpoints for AWS which are used for caching content.
 Typically this consists of CloudFront, Amazon's Content Delivery Network (CDN). *PS: There are many more edge locations than regions*

 #

-## What Do I Need To Know To Pass My Solutions Architect Exam?
+**What Do I Need To Know To Pass My Solutions Architect Exam?**

   - **Security, Identity & Compliance**